mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 engineering perspective but also from the perspectives of other stakeholders like design, product, marketing etc.

-Doing so will help understanding the scope of a particular task, identifying dependent work that needs to be done before or in consequence or weighing alternative implementation options against each other as well as against other priorities.
+Doing so will help in understanding the scope of a particular task, identifying dependent work that needs to be done before or in consequence or weighing alternative implementation options against each other as well as against other priorities.
 All that reduces the uncertainty that is associated with the task